Pearson language tests: Pearson Test of English Academic

+Pearson English International Certificate (PEIC)

-PTE General (formerly known as the London Test of English) or Pearson English International Certificate (as of December 2020) was developed by Pearson Language Tests, administered by Edexcel, and accredited by QCA.
+PEIC (formerly known as PTE General and before then the London Test of English) was developed by Pearson Language Tests, administered by Edexcel, and accredited by QCA.

 In some countries (e.g. Poland, Greece) the oral interview is assessed by locally trained assessors, whereas in other countries (e.g. France, Italy, Argentina, United Arab Emirates) they are entirely graded in London.

 There are six levels which are mapped to the Common European Framework of Reference for Languages.